-Based in Oxford, Louis Wootton-Davies (B. 2000) is a Shrewsbury-born artist, and Oxford Brookes University graduate, exploring themes of personal & working class identity, Class-dysmorphia and masculinity through his multimedia practice.
+Based in Oxford, Louis Wootton-Davies (b.
+2000) is a Shrewsbury-born artist and Oxford Brookes University graduate whose multidisciplinary practice explores themes of personal and working-class identity, class dysmorphia, and masculinity.

 Solo Exhibitions